Gearset has full support for end-to-end continuous integration and continuous delivery without the need for external software such as Jenkins.

 Managing and viewing your CI jobs

-For successful CI job runs, you'll be able to download the deployment report, package deployed, and the CSV summary, just like any other deployment in the app.
+For successful CI job runs, you'll be able to download the PDF deployment report, package deployed, and the CSV summary, just like any other deployment in the app.

 Temporarily disabling CI jobs

 Enabled state.
-This means it will automatically run using the trigger you specified - either every 4 hours, every 24 hours, or via your webhook.
+This means it will automatically run using the trigger you specified - either every 4 hours, every 24 hours, or when the source branch is updated.

-Run now button, regardless of any webhooks or timing options set during creation.
+Run now button (only available if you are the job owner), regardless of any webhooks or timing options set during creation.
 To switch a job between enabled or disabled, click the slider into the desired state.